ByronKweh/docker-nestjs-aws/README.md

 - There are quite a few `//@ts-expect-errors` in the code base due to either:
   - Prisma and jest issues such as jest not detecting the extension of interfaces when the `includes` keyword is used
   - The `moment-timezone` library has not been spied and mocked properly
+- Proper deployments should be blue/green with 0 downtime, and preferrably would use something along the lines of CodePipeline with CodeDeploy instead.